Rate and Review Your Child's Service

 Let other parents and families know if the service you are using is wonderful or if there is a problem with it

-Go to the online directory (click here for the directory page) look up the name of your ECE service and add your review and rating.
+Go to the online national register of ECE services.
+Look up the name of your ECE service, then on its listing add your review and rating.

 Fair Trading Act

 Does the Consumer Guarantees Act 1993 apply to an early childhood education and care service?
 The answer is yes.
 To explain: by virtue of the Consumer Guarantees Act, there is a guarantee that educational services will be delivered by the ECE service with reasonable skill and care.

 You may be able to ask for compensation to reflect the lower value of the service you have received.

 Contact the consumer protection hotline at the Ministry of Business, Innovation and Employment (MBIE)

 Inform the Ministry of Education of your complaint